-The retina has three types of cone cells - S, M and L cells, having a different sensitivity to different parts of the visible range of the spectrum (Fig. 9).
-The cone cells of S type have a spectral range from $\lambda = 400$ to $\lambda = 500$ nm with a maximum peak at $\lambda = 420-440$ nm, the cone cells of M type - from $\lambda = 450$ to $\lambda = 630$ nm with a maximum peak at $\lambda = 534-555$ nm, while the cone cells of L type - from $\lambda = 500$ nm to $\lambda = 700$ nm with a maximum peak at $\lambda = 564-580$ nm.
-As the curves of the sensitivity of the cone cells overlap, it is impossible for monochromatic light to stimulate only one type of cone cells.
+It is established that the retina has three types of cone cells - S, M and L cells, having a different sensitivity to different parts of the visible range of the spectrum (Fig. 9).
+The cone cells of S type have a spectral range from 400 to 500 nm with a maximum peak at 420-440 nm, the cone cells of M type - from 450 to 630 nm with a maximum peak at 534-555 nm, while the cone cells of L type - from 500 nm to 700 nm with a maximum peak at 564-580 nm.
+As the curves of the sensitivity of the cone cells overlap, it is impossible for the monochromatic light to stimulate only one type of cone cells.
 The other types of cone cells react though to a lesser degree.
 The set of all possible values of the color combinations causing a visual reaction determines the human color space.
-Human brain generally can discern approximately 10 million of different colors.
+The human brain generally can discern approximately 10 million of different colors.